 Dear Jew in the City,

-Lock the kids [with mumps] up…do not sicken everyone.
+Lock the kids up…do not sicken everyone.
 You have no right to impose your beliefs against vaccination on the rest of society.

 If you don’t see it this way…advice…leave this country.
 Go to someplace where ignorance and stupidity are bliss.
 America is NOT such a place.
 We lose ours, you will lose yours.

-Though you have not specified which children you’d like to lock up, based on the news, I’m assuming your message is related to a recent outbreak of mumps in the Orthodox communities of Monsey and Brooklyn.
+Though you have not specified which children you’d like to lock up, based on the news, I’m assuming your message is related to a recent outbreak of measles in California and the news that a percentage of kids in Jewish day schools in California are not vaccinated.

 When it comes to health care, the basic principle in Judaism is to use the best medical knowledge and treatment that’s available.
 Preserving life is one of the most important ideas within Judaism, and we are instructed to break nearly every commandment in the Torah in an effort to save a life.
 (This, by the way, is known as pikuach nefesh.)